Alan19/TwoDee/README.md

 <h1 align="center">Welcome to TwoDee 👋</h1>

 > A Discord bot for the Facets tabletop RPG ruleset.
+TwoDee handles dice rolls, character sheet automation, and game state tracking all within Discord so you don't have to track them yourself.

 ### 🏠 [Homepage](https://github.com/Alan19/TwoDee)